 The Clipper Crew is a peer mentor/peer outreach program where mentors reach out to welcome new students.
-In addition to planning events and activities for the SPSCC community, the Clipper Crew keeps the Diversity & Equity Center open and maintains its positive and inclusive atmosphere.
+In addition to planning events and activities for the SPSCC community, the Clipper Crew keeps the Diversity, Equity & Inclusion Center open and maintains its positive and inclusive atmosphere.

 Meet Your Mentors

 I’m Claudia Jaspe from Venezuela.
 My educational goal is to become a Nurse and I am enthusiastic about learning new things and meeting new people.

 Hello I am Isabelle LeClair, I have been on campus for a year but I have enjoyed every minute.
 I love being able to make people feel comfortable around me and find resources they need.
 Come to me if you want to talk we can talk about anything I will always be here and will help you in the best possible way!
 Love Isabelle.

 Hola!
 My name is Francisco Noe Tamayo Jr., but you can call me Cisco.
 I am currently a student here at SPSCC and hope to transfer to a university.
 My hometown is Pullman and now in Lacey.
 My challenges in education is the very reason I decided to become a peer mentor, to share my lessons learned.
 I hope to join you in your great road to success.

 My name is Savannah and I'm 19 years old studying to get my Pre-Nursing Degree here at SPSCC.
 I am very family oriented and I come from a military background.
 I'm very social and I love to be surrounded by positive people.

 - Help you navigate your way through the college system and services.

 - Expose you to a communities and opportunities that help you get more involved.